 No time to carve or even cut out animal-shaped decorations from colored paper?
 If yes, then I’ve got a very simple carve-free solution both you and your kids would enjoy making.
 Add colorful glitter to your pumpkins with the aid of a glue or any alternative adhesive.
 And that’s it!
 Easy-peasy, huh?

 What’s Halloween without candy?
-This year, make some friendly and cute candy holders shaped to represent key Halloween themes.
+So this year, make some friendly and cute candy holders shaped to represent key Halloween themes.
 These vampire and cat candy holders are quite cheesy and not at all scary.

-Most kids (and a few adults as well) get freaked out by spiders, especialy those huge, hairy, and scary ones.
+Most kids (and a few adults as well) get freaked out by spiders, especially those huge, hairy, and scary ones.
 Sometimes it doesn’t even matter if they are real or not.
 It, therefore, stands to reason that kids with a fear for arachnids would go “Eeek!” should they encounter a scary looking spider decoration in your house.
-So, skip those scary tarantula decorations that look like they could eat people and a few ghosts as well, and do something cute like this toilet-roll-made spider.
-You’d find out that gradually these kids would learn to overcome their fears.
+So, skip those scary tarantula decorations that look like they could eat people and a few ghosts as well.
+Instead, do something cute and kid-friendly, like this toilet-roll-made spider.
+Then you’ll find out that gradually these kids would learn to overcome their fears.

 Create a fantastic web sculpture with black yarn, and of course, enviable weaving skills.
 A smattering of little spiders helps to complete the whole look.
 I do admit, it’s a bit creepy.
 But hey, it’s Halloween!